iamgideonchrist/AirBnB_clone/README.md

 * All modules have a documentation (`python3 -c 'print(__import__("my_module").__doc__)'`)
 * All classes have a documentation (`python3 -c 'print(__import__("my_module").MyClass.__doc__)'`)
 * All functions (inside and outside a class) have a documentation (`python3 -c 'print(__import__("my_module").my_function.__doc__)'` and `python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)'`)
-* A documentation is not a simple word, it’s a real sentence explaining what’s the purpose of the module, class or method (the length of it will be verified)
+* The length of documentation verified
 * The documentation a real sentence explaining what’s the purpose of the module, class, or method.

 ### Python Unit Tests :memo: